Germany’s lower house of parliament, the Bundestag, has today voted comprehensively to abandon nuclear energy by 2022.

 Germany’s decision to scrap nuclear power was prompted by the Fukushima disaster in Japan in March.
 It represented a significant change in policy for Merkel, who last year approved plans to expand the use of nuclear power.

-Germany, which currently gets 23pc of its energy from nuclear power, plans replace the deficit by ramping up its renewable energy portfolio and by increasing its investments in energy research.
+Germany, which currently gets 23pc of its energy from nuclear power, plans to replace the deficit by ramping up its renewable energy portfolio and by increasing its investments in energy research.